willbackes/wellbeing_machine_learning/README.md

-a) Generate descriptive statistics for the variables of interest. b) Utilize the four algorithms to regress life satisfaction on the variables of interest. c) Compute performance metrics as R², Mean Squared Error (MSE), Mean Absolute Percentage Error, and Mean Absolute Error (MAE). d) Compare performance metrics across the different models.
+a) Generate descriptive statistics for the variables of interest. b) Utilize the four algorithms to regress life satisfaction on the variables of interest. c) Compute performance metrics as R². d) Compare performance metrics across the different models.

 ### Figures/Final Analysis